This post may contain affiliate links. Please read our disclosure policy.

 • Heat the oil in a large skillet or wok over medium-high heat.

-• Add the garlic and ginger, and saute for 1 minute.
+• Add the garlic and ginger, and saute for 1 minute, until fragrant.

-• Add the bok choy, stir to coat with the oil, and saute for 2 minutes.
+• Add the bok choy, stir to coat with the oil, and saute for 2-3 minutes until the leaves start to wilt.

-• Add the water and salt, cover the pan, and cook for 5 minutes, until the bok choy is soft.
+• Add the water and salt.
+Cover the pan and cook for 5 minutes, until the bok choy is tender but still bright green.

 • Sprinkle sesame seeds on top and serve.